wavemaker/docs/docs/studio/offerings/wme/configuration/config-pipeline.md

 ---
-title: "WaveMaker Enterprise Configure Pipeline"
+title: WaveMaker Enterprise Configure Pipeline
-last_update: { author: "Krishna Rao Chintu" }
+last_update: { author: "WaveMaker" }
-id: "config-pipeline"
+id: config-pipeline
-sidebar_label: "Configure Pipeline"
+sidebar_label: Configure Pipeline
 ---
 Increasing Deployment Capacity of Release Management feature helps ease the app life-cycle process.
 You can use this feature through the Apps Portal to add deployment environments to your projects and use them for a phased release of the app from QA -> Stage -> Live.
 To be able to push the code from one phase to another, your WME needs to be capable of handling the deployments.

 There are three deployment phases provided by WME – QA, Stage and Live.